Kavajë: Culture

-Folk Dancing

-Folk dancing has been a long-standing tradition in Kavajë.
+Folk DancingFolk dancing has been a long-standing tradition in Kavajë.
 Some of the most popular dances include: "Vallja e Zileve", "Vallja e Qypave", "Vallja dyshe e rëndë e Kavajës", "Vallja e Qilimave", etc.

 Among the most outstanding dancers and choreographers who have remained popular include: Zyhra and Gani Ferra, Remzi Gjeçi, Madrid Maliqati, Ibrahim Roçi, Gëzim Agolli, Arianit Boraku, Leonard Mitrushi, Esdalin Gorani, Myrteza Dimni and others.

 Historically the most commonly used men's costume was the kilt or the fustanella, which had been in use up until the Proclamation of Independence of 1912.
 In the later period, looser clothing started to become the trend.
 Men wore long sleeve shirts accompanied by artistically sewed vests.
 Trousers were loosely knitted with wool and were black or dark brown.
 White trousers were used on significant events and holidays.
 Also included in the costume was a long woolen belt or leather belt, woolen socks and cow leather sandals or moccasins decorated with tufts at the front.

 Women's costumes included a type of headdress embroidered with gold and filled with small silver coins.
 These were typically worn by young brides.
 Women also wore long-sleeved uncollared shirts, accompanied by a small vest embroidered in silk or gold threads.
 On the bottom, they wore half slips covered by a type of loosely wrapped clothing known as dimite, which was usually white.

 For walking, they wore white cotton or silk socks accompanied by tailored shoes, sandals or slippers.

 When a woman left the house to visit someone, she would wear a long, brightly colored dress made of satin.

 Lyrical songs express human feelings and spiritual experiences.
 They express different moments of a person's life, the joy of love, friendship, grief, hatred and other various phenomena of life's attitudes.
 Some of the most authentic lyrical songs from this region include: "Mun aty ke shtatë zymbylat", "Këndon gjeli pika-pika", "Kënga e gjemitarit", all believed to have been composed and sung by popular singers of the time like Pol Kanapari, Hasan Sakati, Zenel Kalushi and Islam Xhatufa.

 Other popular singers include Thabit Rexha, Liri Rama, Desire Pezaku, Nysrete Hylviu and undoubtedly the greatest of them all Parashqevi Simaku.

 Historical songs are dedicated to historical events and prominent historical figures.
 They are generally created by people who lived these events or are in some ways attached to them.
 The oldest historical song that is well-preserved even today is titled "Kënga për mbrojtjen e Ulqinit".
 Other historical songs worth mentioning include: "Kënga e Ceno Kavajës", "Kënga e Sulë Mustafës", "Bubullin ke Shkambi Kavajës", etc.

 In Albania the phrase "Llogje Kavaje" or "Lloqe Kavaje" (Kavajë Blabber) is a regional pejorative denoting the word gossip.
 It suggests a person who gossips or says things which evidently turn out not to be true.

 A few old proverbs from Kavajë: